mtlynch/mediagoblin/docs/source/siteadmin/relnotes.rst

   linking to a slug; /u/username/m/id:35/ is the kind of reference we now use to linking to entries with ids.
 However, old links with entries that linked to ids should work just fine with our migration.
-  The only urls that might break in this release are ones using colons or equal signs.
+  The only URLs that might break in this release are ones using colons or equal signs.

 * New template hooks for plugin authoring.

-* As a demonstration of new template hooks for plugin authoring, openstreetmap support now moved to a plugin!
+* As a demonstration of new template hooks for plugin authoring, OpenStreetMap support now moved to a plugin!

 * Method to add media to collections switched from icon of paperclip to button with "add to collection" text.